Skip to main content

 Billing inquiry frequencyNumber of billing-related questions or disputesIncreasing billing questions may signal budget pressureHelp desk + Billing

 Key insight: Involuntary churn (failed payments) accounts for 20-40% of all churn in SaaS.
+Use the Churn Rate Calculator to quantify the impact on your business.
 A separate "payment health" sub-score can help you address this independently.

 5. Relationship and Engagement